Team

 Director of CNS - Michael Howard, PhD

-Chief Executive Officer - Grace Wong PhD
+Chief Executive Officer (Asia & USA)- Grace Wong PhD

 Chief Executive Officer (Europe)- Heinz-Kurt Hochkeppel, PhD